How to Use Google Ratings as a Sales Prospecting Signal for Local Businesses

 A 2.9-star HVAC company with 85 reviews isn't just a bad business.
 Read the reviews.
 They're full of "missed my appointment," "never called back," "had to chase them for an invoice."
 Those are operational problems.
 If you sell software that fixes scheduling, dispatch, or customer communication, that business is practically raising their hand.

-Below 4.0 stars, Google starts filtering businesses out of local search results.
-Only 3% of consumers will trust a business under 3 stars.
-These companies are losing customers in real time, and most of them know it.
 That changes your cold outreach from "hey, want to buy some software?" to "I noticed your customers are mentioning scheduling issues, and that's exactly what we fix."

 Instead of clicking through Google results by hand, you can set this up as a workflow that runs itself.
 On General Input, you tell Geni: "Every Monday, take my list of target metro areas, search for HVAC companies in each one, filter for businesses rated below 4.0 stars, and append new results to my Google Sheet.
 Deduplicate by Place ID so I never see the same business twice.
 Include name, address, rating, review count, phone number, and the date they were added."